student369/holberton-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

-# Lops, conditions and Parsing
+# Loops, conditions and Parsing

 A project to understand the some advanced features of the bash operations.